Anarion-zuo/Gitbooks/GitBook_Algorithm/introduction-to-algorithm.md

 $$

 1. Subproblems.
 Guess where to start the second line.
 Once the beginning of the second line is defined, we have the remaining words as a “suffix” of the original list as words[i:].
 The number of subproblems is n.
 2. Guesses.
 Guess where to start the second line.
-The number of choices is less than or equal to $n-i=O(n)​$, the number of the rest of the words.
+The number of choices is less than or equal to $n-i=O(n)$, the number of the rest of the words.
 3. Recurrence.
 Word i is the last word of the first line.
 Word j is the last word of the second line, which is the goal of the algorithm.
 Try for all possible position to find the proper j with least badness.

 ```python